james-a-rob/KodaStream/README.md

 ```

-The above payload starts a stream composed of 2 videos that will play one after the other.
-The stream has loop turned on so will continutally loop back to playing video 1 as soon as video 2 has been played.
+The above payload starts a stream composed of 2 videos that will be streamed one after the other.
+The stream has loop set to true so the event will continutally loop back to playing video 1 as soon as video 2 has finished played.
 Both scenes have a string of metadata attached to them that can be accessed on the client side.
-Metadata is used to show time specific information to a viewer.
+Metadata is used to show time specific information to a viewer e.g. details about a specifc product.

-A succesful create request return a JSON response in the following structure.
+A successful create request returns a JSON response in the following structure.
+The stream can now be viewed at ```http://localhost:3000```.
+This is a simple HTML demo app that defaults to playing ```/events/1/output.m3u8```.
+This page is useful for testing purposes.

 ```json
 {